 Hemlock Grove Farm grows delicious organic apples in Danby, NY.
 Our farming philosophy focuses on the safest growing methods available, to protect the health of apple eaters and the natural environment alike.
 We offer our apples to the greater Ithaca area through a Community Supported Agriculture (CSA) program, and for sale by the bushel.
 In our production of organically grown apples (certified by Northeast Organic Farming Association of New York), we use techniques that differ from conventional methods.

 We use no herbicides.
 Grass and wildflowers grow right up to the tree trunks, and their competition is controlled by mowing.
 Compared to trees grown in herbicided strips of bare soil, we may have slightly lower yields, but the grass competition results in a more concentrated, flavorful apple.

 We practice strict orchard sanitation, which interrupts pest and disease life cycles.
 Promptly picking up and removing fallen apples stops pests from overwintering in the soil.
 Mowing fallen leaves into windrows in autumn encourages their quick decomposition, preventing fungal spores from surviving into the next year.

-For insect control, we use Bt (Bacillus thuringiensis, a bacteria that makes a protein toxic only to caterpillars), spinosad (a new product from a soil microbe similar to Bt) and clay sprays.
+For insect control, we use Bt (Bacillus thuringiensis, a kind of bacteria that makes a protein toxic only to caterpillars), spinosad (a new product from a soil microbe similar to Bt) and clay sprays.
 The clay coats the trees and fools the insects.
 We monitor moth pests in the orchard to time our sprays.
 A year with strong pressure from plum curculio may require the use of pyrethrum, which is derived from chrysanthemum flowers.

 We mainly spray against one disease--apple scab.
 For apple scab, we primarily spray sulfur or potassium bicarbonate (similar to baking soda) plus potassium silicate plus vegetable oil, and time these sprays to cover predicted fungal spore releases in the spring.
 Occasionally, soggy weather will necessitate something a little stronger to prevent disease; if this occurs we employ lime sulfur.

 Most orchardists use sprays of synthetic chemicals to thin the apple crop when it sets too heavily.
 We thin the crop by hand, which requires significant labor, but also allows us to carefully remove imperfect apples from the trees.
 We are experimenting with a baking soda spray to thin the crop.